Skip to main content

 Vaccination

 COVID-19 vaccination remains the most effective way to prevent serious outcomes and death from SARS-CoV-2 infection.
-The Panel recommends COVID-19 vaccination for everyone who is eligible according to the guidance from the Centers for Disease Control and Prevention (CDC) (AI).
-This recommendation applies to:
+The Panel recommends COVID-19 vaccination for everyone who is eligible, including those who are immunocompromised, according to the Centers for Disease Control and Prevention’s (CDC) Advisory Committee on Immunization Practices (AI).

-Authorized and approved COVID-19 vaccines in the United States are not live-virus vaccines and can be safely administered to patients who are immunocompromised.
+Authorized or approved COVID-19 vaccines in the United States are not live-virus vaccines and can be safely administered to patients who are immunocompromised.
 However, in people who are immunocompromised, the immune response to vaccination may be blunted, and the timing of vaccination requires special consideration.
-Nevertheless, vaccination with a primary series and booster doses is still recommended, as it may confer partial protection, including protection from vaccine-induced, cell-mediated immunity.15
+Nevertheless, vaccination is still recommended, as it may confer partial protection, including the protection provided by vaccine-induced, cell-mediated immunity.15

-A preprint of a large observational study from Israel suggests a potential benefit of administering COVID-19 boosters every 6 months in groups with the highest risk of COVID-19–related hospitalization or death.18 The CDC-funded VISION Network evaluated the effectiveness of bivalent vaccines between September 13, 2022, and April 21, 2023, at 5 sites in 7 states.19 Among adults who were immunocompromised, a lower vaccine effectiveness (VE) was observed for the bivalent booster, but VE was sustained against critical COVID-19–associated outcomes, including intensive care unit (ICU) admission and death.
-VE against hospitalization was 28% during the first 7 to 59 days after receipt of the bivalent dose and declined to 13% by 120 to 179 days; this indirectly supports using a 6-month interval for repeat vaccination.
+A preprint of a large observational study from Israel suggests a potential benefit from administering COVID-19 boosters every 6 months in groups with the highest risk of COVID-19–related hospitalization or death.17 The CDC-funded VISION Network evaluated the effectiveness of bivalent vaccines between September 13, 2022, and April 21, 2023, at 5 sites in 7 states.18 Among adults who were immunocompromised, a lower vaccine effectiveness was observed for the bivalent booster, but vaccine effectiveness was sustained against critical COVID-19–associated outcomes, including intensive care unit admission and death.
+Vaccine effectiveness against hospitalization was 28% during the first 7 to 59 days after receipt of the bivalent dose and declined to 13% by 120 to 179 days; this indirectly supports using a 6-month interval for repeat vaccination.

-The pivotal clinical trials that evaluated the safety and efficacy of the COVID-19 vaccines excluded people who were severely immunocompromised; therefore, the data for this population are less robust.20,21 Observational data suggest that serological responses to vaccines may be blunted in patients who are immunocompromised.22,23 However, a preprint of the MELODY trial reported detectable immunoglobulin G spike protein antibodies in approximately 80% of people in a large cohort of individuals in the United Kingdom who were immunocompromised and had received at least 3 doses of COVID-19 vaccines.24 Those who received anti-CD20 therapies within the past year had the lowest prevalence of detectable anti-spike protein antibodies.
+The pivotal clinical trials that evaluated the safety and efficacy of the COVID-19 vaccines excluded people who were severely immunocompromised; therefore, the data for this population are less robust.19,20 Observational data suggest that serological responses to vaccines may be blunted in patients who are immunocompromised.21,22 However, the MELODY trial reported detectable immunoglobulin G spike protein antibodies in approximately 80% of a large cohort of individuals in the United Kingdom who were immunocompromised and had received at least 3 doses of COVID-19 vaccines.23 Those who had received anti-CD20 therapies within the past year were less likely than other groups in the study to have detectable anti-spike protein antibodies.
+In another study conducted during the Omicron era, a fourth dose of an mRNA COVID-19 vaccine reduced the risk of SARS-CoV-2 infection and severe COVID-19 among patients receiving treatment for systemic autoimmune rheumatic diseases.24

 Vaccination of Close Contacts

-Clinicians should strongly encourage all household members and close contacts of patients who are immunocompromised to be vaccinated against COVID-19 as soon as possible (AI).
-Before Omicron became the dominant circulating variant, COVID-19 vaccines were shown to be associated with a reduction in SARS-CoV-2 infections not only among vaccinated individuals but also among unvaccinated adult household members in a large cohort study of health care workers in Finland.25 A 2022 systematic review and meta-analysis of 96 studies reported that people who received a complete primary COVID-19 vaccine series had reduced susceptibility and infectiousness.
-However, the vaccines were more effective against the Alpha variant than the Delta and Omicron variants.26
+Clinicians should strongly encourage all household members and close contacts of patients who are immunocompromised to be vaccinated against COVID-19 (AI).
+Before Omicron became the dominant circulating variant, a large cohort study of health care workers in Finland reported that COVID-19 vaccines were associated with a reduction in SARS-CoV-2 infections not only among vaccinated individuals but also among unvaccinated adult household members.25 A 2022 systematic review and meta-analysis of 96 studies reported that people who received a complete primary COVID-19 vaccine series had reduced susceptibility to SARS-CoV-2 infection and were less infectious if they become infected.26

 Vaccination Timing and Immunosuppressive Therapies

-HCT and CAR T-cell recipients who received doses of COVID-19 vaccines prior to or during treatment with an HCT or CAR T-cell therapy should be revaccinated with a primary vaccine series at least 3 months after the transplant or CAR T-cell therapy.28 The American Society of Hematology has specific guidance about the timing of COVID-19 vaccination around cancer chemotherapy,28 and the American College of Rheumatology also provides guidance for temporarily stopping immunosuppressive regimens during vaccination.29
+The CDC recommends that HCT and CAR T-cell recipients who received doses of COVID-19 vaccines before or during treatment with HCT or CAR T-cell therapy should be revaccinated with the currently recommended primary vaccine series at least 3 months after the transplant or CAR T-cell therapy.16 The American College of Rheumatology also provides guidance for temporarily stopping immunosuppressive regimens during vaccination.27

 Polyethylene Glycol Allergies

-The BNT162b2 (Pfizer-BioNTech) and mRNA-1273 (Moderna) mRNA bivalent vaccines contain polyethylene glycol (PEG), whereas the NVX-CoV2373 (Novavax) vaccine contains polysorbate 80.
+The BNT162b2 (Pfizer-BioNTech) and mRNA-1273 (Moderna) mRNA vaccines contain polyethylene glycol (PEG), whereas the NVX-CoV2373 (Novavax) vaccine contains polysorbate 80.
 PEG and polysorbate are used in many products, including in agents used for cancer chemotherapy (e.g., PEG-asparaginase).
 PEG and polysorbate are structurally related, and cross-reactive hypersensitivity between these compounds might occur.
-The detection of PEG antibodies has not been shown to correlate with adverse reactions.30 Therefore, testing for anti-PEG antibodies should not be used as a screening tool to assess the risk of allergic reactions31 and should not replace an assessment by a specialist in those rare individuals with a history of anaphylaxis.32 The CDC has issued guidance on triaging people with a history of allergies or allergic reactions to the components of COVID-19 vaccines.
+The detection of PEG antibodies after vaccination was not associated with increased adverse reactions (such as delayed-onset reactions, including injection site rashes, or severe allergic reactions) to the mRNA COVID-19 vaccines.28 Therefore, testing for anti-PEG antibodies should not be used as a screening tool to assess the risk of allergic reactions29 and should not replace an assessment by a specialist in those rare individuals with a history of anaphylaxis.30 The CDC has issued guidance on triaging people with a history of allergies or allergic reactions to the components of COVID-19 vaccines.

 Pre-Exposure Prophylaxis